VA-Explorer/va_explorer/docs/training/general/common_actions.md

       access, you will see "Subject Unknown".

   * - Deathdate
     - The date of the individual’s death.
-If your account does not have PII access, you will see "Date Unknown".
+If the VA is missing this information, you will see "Date Unknown".

   * - Cause
     - The cause of death assigned by coding algorithm.
 If the VA has not yet